mikerenfro/openhpc-beyond-the-install-guide/ohpc-btig-pearc24.markdown

 Contents of `jetstream.cmds` (part 1):
 ```
-select /dev/vdb
+select /dev/vda
-mklabel gpt
 ```
 On Jetstream2:

-- we leave `/dev/vda` unmodified, since we need it for iPXE booting,
+- we leave `/dev/vda1` unmodified, since we need it for iPXE booting,
-- we attached a new volume as `/dev/vdb` for on-disk storage,
-- prepare `/dev/vdb` for GPT (more critical on larger disks than we're using).
+- we "semi-manually" (i.e., outside of Warewulf, but using a script) partition the rest of `/dev/vda` to include
+  - 512 MiB for `/boot`
+  - 2 GiB for swap
+  - 2 GiB for `/`
+  - remaining space for `/tmp`

 ::: notes
 x